sensu/sensu-docs/content/sensu-go/5.18/guides/use-federation.md

 To get started, configure one etcd replicator per cluster for each of those RBAC policy types, across all namespaces, for each backend in the federation.

 {{% notice note %}}
-**NOTE**: Create a replicator for each resource you want to replicate within a namespace.
+**NOTE**: Create a replicator for each resource type you want to replicate within a namespace.
 Creating a replicator for a particular namespace will **not** replicate all resources within that namespace.
 {{% /notice %}}